Governor Spotswood completed the Governor's Palace in Williamsburg, and all governors or their deputies lived there until Lord Dunmore fled in 1775

 Patrick Henry was chosen to be Virginia's governor in 1776 in part because his opponents desired to see him isolated in that office rather than dominating the legislature.
 He was "pushed upstairs" to reduce Henry's ability to shape policy through speeches in the new General Assembly.

-Henry was the first post-colonial governor to live in the Governor's Palace, between 1776-79.
-Thomas Jefferson was the last.
 The state capital was moved to Richmond in 1780, and the "Governor's Palace" erected by Governor Alexander Spotswood burned to the ground in 1781.
-Colonial Williamsburg built a replacement structure during the Great Depression, and the recreated structure is a popular tourist destination today.
+Colonial Williamsburg built a replacement structure during the Great Depression, and the reconstructed Governor's Palace is a popular tourist destination today.

 The General Assembly "fired" Governor Henry Lee III (Light-Horse Harry Lee) in 1794, after he had been elected to his third consecutive term as governor.
 During that term Governor Lee accepted President George Washington's appointment as a major general, in order to lead the US Army force to suppress the Whiskey Rebellion in western Pennsylvania.
 As described by the Encyclopedia Virginia:7

 The 1776 constitution required the governor to obtain approval for all executive actions by the Council of State, which was also called at times the Privy Council and the Executive Council.
-If the governor died in office, the longest-serving member of the Council of State acted as governor until the General Assembly could elect a replcement.
+If the governor died in office, the longest-serving member of the Council of State acted as governor until the General Assembly could elect a replacement.
 When Governor George William Smith died in the Richmond Theater fire in 1811, Peyton Randolph assumed the responsibility to act in the role of governor.
 The General Assembly happened to be in session, and was able to elect James Barbour as governor just nine days later.

 The requirement for a governor to get all actions approved by the Council of State was retained in the 1830 constitution.
 That created a problem for Governor John Floyd in August 1831, when he received word of a rebellion by enslaved people in Southampton County led by Nat Turner.
 None of the members of the Council of State happened to be in Richmond.
 The governor could not call out the militia to help suppress the insurrection until one member returned, at which point a cursory consultation could be completed.
 Only then could Gov. Floyd send militia forces to Southampton County.8